MP for North Shropshire

 Liberal Democrat Spokesperson (Health and Social Care)

-Helen Morgan is the Liberal Democrat MP for North Shropshire, first elected in 2021.
-She serves as the Liberal Democrat Spokesperson on Health and Social Care, and has previously spoken for Housing, Communities and Local Government, as well as Levelling Up.
-Her parliamentary work has included committee involvement on housing-related Bills.
+Helen Morgan is the Liberal Democrat MP for North Shropshire, first elected in December 2021.
+She serves as the Liberal Democrat Spokesperson on Health and Social Care, and has previously been a spokesperson on housing and local government, with committee work on renters’ reform and housing oversight.

-She has nine declared financial interests, including six entries for donations and other support for activities as an MP (including loans), two entries related to land and property, and one miscellaneous entry.
+Declared financial interests include seven entries for donations or other support to activities as an MP, two entries related to land and property (in or outside the UK), and one miscellaneous entry.

 Generated 21 February 2026